Tickets

 Shops at the Northshore Bridge - Chicago Mag Mile

-Right down the road from the Stan’s location, you will stumble on The Shops at North Shore Bridge, where you can find the best Magnificent Mile shopping.
+Right down the road from the Stan’s location, you will stumble on The Shops at North Shore Bridge, the perfect jumping off point to the best Magnificent Mile shopping.
 With over 50 well-known and established brands, it will be easy to wander for hours.
 Arriving around 10 AM, when they open Monday - Saturday, will help you beat the crowds and browse through your favorite stores without any competition.

 Afternoon